 And it was like that for a while.
 The new girl sat quietly at her canopy, sometimes alone, sometimes with one or two of her neighbors from her hostel.
 Some customers went to her, but most still couldn't take their patronage across the street right under our nose.
 She greeted us every morning when she came out, and Ogechi answered her civilly.
 Maybe all would have been well if the new girl hadn't put up a small chalkboard beside her canopy.
 The chalkboard of discord.

 Phonecall 20 Naira.
 Recharge Card, 100, 200, 400 naira available.

 She greeted us that morning, but Ogechi simply nodded and turned away, an ugly look on her face.
 Usually they exchanged light banters: How was your night?
 Did you sleep well?
 But on the day of the chalkboard, she simply nodded.
-The new girl didn't give any sign that she was offended, but I remember that was the last time that she would hail us in her usual neighborly way.
+The new girl didn't give any sign she was offended, but I remember that was the last time she would hail us in her usual neighborly way.
 Some days she seemingly didn't even notice us to greet us.
 The cold war had begun.

 Ogechi said what really annoyed her was the way she hustled for customers, like an agbero: "As if we are Motor Park touts."

 Chuks had been strolling down the street with a friend.
 Ogechi was chatting distractedly with one of her friendly customers, and I was listening to their banter.
 Chuks was more to our side of the road, and I will never know, but maybe he was in fact coming to our canopy to make a call when the new girl call out to him.